 In the instrument panel, a 4.2-in. color display features an inclinometer and tilt gauge, plus outside temperature and other information.

-The Tacoma TRD Pro costs $45,250 including the destination fee, which works out at $776 a month in payments over 60 months.
+The Tacoma TRD Pro will cost about $776 a month in payments over 60 months.
 Find a Toyota Tacoma TRD Pro for sale

 2021 Toyota Tacoma TRD Pro includes: